April 14, 2011

 The legislation calls for the state board to adopt high school completion policies that will establish high school diploma endorsement criteria and detail statewide graduation guidelines.

 Under CAP4K, the board is required:

 - To adopt, by Dec.
-15, 2011, a comprehensive set of guidelines for the establishment of high school graduation requirements to be used by each school district board of education in developing local high school graduation requirements.
+15, 2011, a comprehensive set of guidelines for the establishment of high school graduation guidelines to be used by each school district board of education in developing local high school graduation guidelines.

-Pointing out a seeming disconnect between the two requirements and their deadlines, O’Brien sought and secured the board’s approval of a November 2011 deadline for approving these criteria, stating that CCHE has indicated similar support for the deadline.
-Staff from both departments are working in tandem to ensure that both the high school diploma PWR endorsement criteria and college-entrance requirements align.
+Pointing out a seeming disconnect between the two guidelines and their deadlines, O’Brien sought and secured the board’s approval of a November 2011 deadline for approving these criteria, stating that CCHE has indicated similar support for the deadline.
+Staff from both departments are working in tandem to ensure that both the high school diploma PWR endorsement criteria and college-entrance guidelines align.

 The proposed changes to Colorado’s high school completion policies will likely be implemented by local districts, O’Brien noted, in preparation for the 2012-13 school year.

 O’Brien also provided an update on the ongoing development of formative assessments, emphasizing the need for a common and shared definition of “formative assessments” to avoid confusion in the field about their purpose and function.
 Even the label “formative assessments” might need re-thinking, she said, because many are not clear about its purpose in the assessment system.